JasonY000/UnionAttackLogScanner/README.md

 ## Troubleshoot

-As mentioned above this application could be inconsistent, you may encounter a few difficulties when using this application:
+** New Functionaility currently under development!
+No code will have to be edited! ** As mentioned above this application could be inconsistent, you may encounter a few difficulties when using this application:
 Here are some potentials issue with it's solutions. <br>
 (more user friendly solution will be added in the future, checkout the [development roadmap](#development) for more information.)